belltione/My-PhD-research/README.md

 <br>
 ### Deep Learning-based Lane Marking Detection

 This is a cooperation project with Idustrial Technology Research Instituite(ITRI) in 2016.
 The main goal is using deep learning based model to perform lane marking detection in real-world driving videos.
-Although I cannot offer the source code used in this project, __ITRI_project.ppt__ gives a brief introduction of my approach for the lane marking detection task.
+Although I cannot offer the source code used in this project, __ITRI_project.pptx__ gives a brief introduction of my approach for the lane marking detection task.
 <br>
 <br>
 <br>